snoyberg/posa-chapter/warp.md

 ours are much faster.
 But if an HTTP server accepts more than one request per second, the server repeats the same formatting again and again.
-So, we also implemented cache mechanism for date strings.
+So, we also implemented a cache mechanism for date strings.

 TBD: reference to other parts.